-It’s going to cost your small business clients to hire this summer, but at least the wages are deductible on their annual returns.
-Even better, if they hire workers from one of several “target groups,” a portion of the wages may qualify for a special tax credit.
+While it's going to cost your small business to hire this summer, at least the wages are deductible on their annual returns.
+Even better, if you hire workers from one of several “target groups,” a portion of the wages may qualify for a special tax credit.

-This credit is currently known as the Work Opportunity Tax Credit (WOTC) and is available through 2019.
+This credit is currently known as the Work Opportunity Tax Credit (WOTC) and now available until December 2025.
 In addition to the regular credit, a business may be eligible for a special “summertime” credit for hiring certain disadvantaged youths.

 How does the credit work?
 Generally, it is equal to the worker’s first-year wages up to $6,000 if he or she works at least 400 hours during the year, for a maximum credit of $2,400 per worker.
 For disabled veterans, the credit may be claimed for the first $24,000 of wages, for a maximum credit of $9,600 per worker.